CONDITIONS OF SITE HIRE

 Kitchen & Quartermasters store

-As an Approved Campsite, Bromley Battalion are required to notify the local Environmental Health Service (Isle of Wight County Council) of the existence of the site together with the facilities being used for food preparation and cooking.
+As an Approved Campsite, Bromley Camp Site are required to notify the local Environmental Health Service (Isle of Wight County Council) of the existence of the site together with the facilities being used for food preparation and cooking.

-Whilst Bromley Battalion will endeavour to provide adequate facilities for such preparation, it is down to the hirer to ensure appropriate food safety regulations are adhered to.
+Whilst Bromley Camp Site will endeavour to provide adequate facilities for such preparation, it is down to the hirer to ensure appropriate food safety regulations are adhered to.
 It is your responsibility to keep the kitchen & QM stores and its equipment clean and hygienic at all times.

-Bromley Battalion expect the outgoing hirer to ensure these areas are clean for the next camp.
+Bromley Camp Site expect the outgoing hirer to ensure these areas are clean for the next camp.
 If this is not the case the hirer may be asked to pay for any necessary cleaning.

 We strongly recommend that at least one person on the QM/Cookhouse staff holds a current Food Safety Certificate so that proper procedures and standards can be maintained